Updated 3/28/2023

 PSYCHOLOGICAL JOURNEYS

 My need to work through unresolved psychological Anima projections led to the making of FLAMINGOS (2012), an outlaw romance noir about twin sisters in love with a bank-robbing junkie enflamed by apocalyptic visions.
 My feminist fable THE BOOK OF JANE (2013) developed through a vision of three generations of women and the overlapping worlds between the nomadic homeless and ivory tower academia.
-My ongoing internal dialogue with the autonomous Muses archetype inspired OUT OF THE WOODS (2015, recut in 2021) as an uncommon love story about a boy with an imaginary friend who accompanies him through manhood and into old age.
+My ongoing internal dialogue with the autonomous Muses archetype aroused the ambitious production of OUT OF THE WOODS (2015, recut in 2021) as an uncommon love story about a boy with an imaginary friend who accompanies him throughout manhood into old age.

 xx .